freenas/freenas-docs/userguide/storage.rst

 how long replication will take so that it finishes before the next day's office hours begin.

-Once the replication task is saved, *PUSH* will immediately attempt to replicate its latest snapshot to *PULL*.
+After the replication task is saved, *PUSH* will immediately attempt to replicate its latest snapshot to *PULL*.
 If the replication is successful, the snapshot will appear in the :menuselection:`Storage --> Snapshots` tab of *PULL*.
 Also, the "Last snapshot sent to remote side" and